 1 Delicious snacks, yet a healthy lifestyle

 So what’s the best way to combat all of that?
 Biking!
 The Dutch do it so well.
-The bike lanes make it so much safer and easier to cycle to places – unlike places like London (which frankly can be dangerous as hell).
-It makes you get out by either cycling or walking to work, or to the shops.
+The bike lanes make it safer and easier to cycle around — unlike places like London (which frankly can be dangerous as hell).
+It makes you get out by either cycling or walking to work, the shops, or anywhere really.
 Even for no reason at all, other than just enjoyment.

 Immersing yourself in a different language is an experience in itself.
 This is especially true if you’re trying to learn Dutch.
 It honestly took me months just to master the ‘chhhhhh’ sound, like clearing your throat, as I’d never had to do it before.
-That is unless you’re moving to Amsterdam, starting your life there, in which case you might find more people speaking English (or Dutch friendly enough to speak in English).
+That is unless you’re moving to Amsterdam, in which case you might find more people speaking English.

-Going to a shop was scary at first, not knowing what the labels said and having no idea what the shop assistant is asking you.
+Going to a shop was scary at first, not knowing what the labels said and having no idea what the shop assistant was asking me.
 It’s really rewarding when you finally get your head around some of it.
-Just make sure you master ‘sorry, ik spreek geen Nederlands.’ 😉
+Just make sure you master “sorry, ik spreek geen Nederlands.” 😉

 3Traditions and culture

-Depending on where you have lived in the world, in my experience, some traditions surprised me.
-One was what happens over the Christmas period.
-Forgive me for my ignorance, but I assumed that most of Europe celebrated the Christmas period exactly the same.
+Depending on where you have lived in the world, many of the Dutch traditions will surprise you.
+For example, what happens over the Christmas period.
+Forgive me for my ignorance, but I assumed that most of Europe celebrated Christmas exactly the same.
 I had never heard of Sinterklaas before moving here.

-For those of you who may be reading this with the intention of moving here and have no idea what I’m talking about – in short: Sinterklaas arrives in the Netherlands by steamboat in mid-November from Spain (this year, it’s at Apeldoorn).
+For those of you who may be reading this with the intention of moving here and have no idea what I’m talking about – in short: Sinterklaas arrives in the Netherlands by steamboat in mid-November from Spain.
 He arrives with his Zwarte Piet assistants (yes, the heavily debated tradition, let’s not go there today).
-But this year, that will not be the same.
 From there, he travels around Dutch cities on (usually) his white horse.
-The official Sinterklaas celebration is then on either the night of December 5 to the day of December 6.
+The official Sinterklaas celebration is then on the night of December 5 to the day of December 6.
 Christmas day itself is still celebrated, but it’s just not the main gift-giving occasion.

 Why is this cool?
 For me, it’s because celebrations start early and that hypes me for Christmas day.
 Also because it involves all the delicious food that I never would have had before, if I had never lived here.
 It’s all a much better way of doing things as the Christmas day itself isn’t ALL about the gifts, which I think can sometimes happen in other countries.
 Who can complain at a longer festive period?